10 Tips for Buying the Perfect Turkey This Thanksgiving

 There’s no real quality difference between fresh and frozen, says Norma Farrell, a consumer-education specialist at the National Turkey Federation, since the latter are flash-frozen after processing to preserve them.
 “Fresh” turkeys can be many days old by the time you buy them—and can cost up to 50 percent more.

 Store brands are cheaper than well-known ones, and both birds may even have come from the same place.
 One of the main differences: Some brands use a unique seasoning on theirs.
 Check the ingredients to see if it’s something you might like.
-Check out this step-by-step guide for how to cook a turkey.
+Plus, find out exactly how much turkey you should make per person.

 Check the shape